-We all know the perks of having a roommate – lower rent, someone to talk to, maybe a new friend – but the tricky part is finding the right person.
+We all know the perks of having a roommate in Gainesville apartments – lower rent, someone to talk to, maybe a new friend – but the tricky part is finding the right person.
 Well, there is no perfect formula.
 But here's what we've learned over the years; hopefully it can get you headed in the right direction.

 Know Yourself.
 Before you can find the right roommate, you have to identify who the right person is.
 And that means asking yourself what kind of person you are.
 It's not too complicated; things like sleep schedule, social habits and tidiness are major.
 Decide what genders and lifestyles you would be ok living with.
 And make sure saving money isn't the only reason for having a roommate.
 You will be sharing your home.
 That's a big commitment.